 1. Go Out to Lunch or Dinner

-A man who used to work with Oprah for several years revealed that one of the most profound lessons he learned was to never eat alone.
+A wise man revealed that one of the most profound lessons he learned was to never eat alone.
 Successful people take time to network and connect with others.

 What better way to do that than over a meal?
-You have to eat anyway, so it’s a good idea to invite someone you’d like to meet or get to know better to eat with you for some one-on-one time.
+You have to eat anyway; so it’s a good idea to invite someone for some one-on-one time.

 If you’d prefer to treat but don’t have a lot of money to spend, try setting up a lunch date or even a brief meeting for coffee at a cafe.